httpie/cli/README.rst

 *This is an experimental feature.*

-HTTPie supports named sessions, where several options and cookies sent by the server persist between requests:
+HTTPie supports named sessions, where custom headers, authorization, and cookies sent by the server persist between requests:

 .. code-block:: bash

     http --session=user1 --auth=user1:password example.org X-Foo:Bar

-Now you can always refer to the session by passing ``--session=user1``, and the credentials, custom headers and cookies will be reused:
+Now you can always refer to the session by passing ``--session=user1``:

 .. code-block:: bash

     http --session=user1 example.org

-Note that session cookies respect the cookie domain and path.
+Note that cookies respect the cookie domain and path.

-Session data are stored in ``~/.httpie/sessions/<name>.json``.
+Session data are stored in ``~/.httpie/sessions/<name>.json`` (``%APPDATA%\httpie\sessions`` on Windows).

 You can view and manipulate existing sessions via the ``httpie`` management command, see ``httpie --help``.